syerramilli/syerramilli/README.md

 ### Software libraries

+1. [fcvopt](https://github.com/syerramilli/fcvopt): FCVOpt is a Python package for "Fractional Cross-Validation"in hyperparameter optimization.
+It implements efficient hyperparameter tuning by evaluating only a fraction of cross-validation folds using hierarchical Gaussian processes.
+Related publication: https://doi.org/10.1080/00401706.2025.2515926
-1. [lvgp-bayes](https://github.com/syerramilli/lvgp-bayes): A python library for estimating latent variable Gaussian process regression models using either point estimation or fully Bayesian (i.e. MCMC) methods.
+2. [lvgp-bayes](https://github.com/syerramilli/lvgp-bayes): A python library for estimating latent variable Gaussian process regression models using either point estimation or fully Bayesian (i.e. MCMC) methods.
 Related publication: https://doi.org/10.1137/22M1525600
+3. [sysid](https://github.com/syerramilli/R-sysid): An R library for system-identification.
+The library contains routines for input design, simulation and standard estimation methods for understanding the subject of and developing data-driven models for linear-time invariant (LTI) systems.
+Related publication: https://doi.org/10.1109/INDIANCC.2017.7846451
-2. [gp-bo](https://github.com/syerramilli/gp-bo): A python library for Bayesian optimization (BO) using Gaussian process as the surrogate model, built on top of [BoTorch](https://botorch.org/).
+4. [gp-bo](https://github.com/syerramilli/gp-bo): A python library for Bayesian optimization (BO) using Gaussian process as the surrogate model, built on top of [BoTorch](https://botorch.org/).
 While BoTorch has functions and classes for implementing BO, this library contains settings and models that I found to be useful in practice and in my research.
 The library can also be used with [Optuna](https://optuna.readthedocs.io/en/stable/).
 See https://www.kaggle.com/code/syerramilli/ps3e11-catboost-bayesopt for an example.
-3. [sysid](https://github.com/syerramilli/R-sysid): An R library for system-identification.
-The library contains routines for input design, simulation and standard estimation methods for understanding the subject of and developing data-driven models for linear-time invariant (LTI) systems.
-Related publication: https://doi.org/10.1109/INDIANCC.2017.7846451

 ### Projects